Rab-son/docker/README.md

 ### Running Linux
 1. docker run ubuntu (if not available it will be pulled).

+### Package managers
+1. apt - advanced package tool
+2. apt-get

+### Some Linux Commands
+1. apt list (see packages in the apt database)
+2. apt update
+3. apt install [package name]
+4. apt remove [package name]

 ### Some Docker Commands
 1. docker version (checking docker version)

 2. docker images or docker image ls (listing docker images)

+3. docker ps (listing running containers), docker ps -a (listing all containers including the stopped ones)

+4. docker run -it [container name] (starting a container and interacting with it)